notnews/unreadable_news/README.md

       </details>
     <p align="center"><img width="55%" src="figs/nyt_words_uniquewords.png"></p>

 2. Our main measure of readability is the [Flesch Reading-Ease measure](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests).
 This measure is inversely related to the average number of syllables per word and the average number of words per sentence.
 A higher measure indicates higher ease of reading.
-A higher measure indicates higher ease of reading.
+A higher Flesch measure indicates higher ease of reading.

-    * Our figure below shows an increase in readability from 1987 till the turn of the millennium by about 10 points.
+    * Our figure below shows an increase in readability from 1987 till the turn of the millennium by about 4 points.
-This increase is non-trivial since a 10-point gap in Flesch reading ease can separate US grades.
+For a sense of scale, a 10-point gap in Flesch reading ease can separate US grades.
-At the end of our sample, the average NYT article has a level of readability that is considered plain English: easily understandable for 13- to 15-year-old students.
+At the end of our sample, the average NYT article has a level of readability that is considered fairly difficult: a level understandable for 10th&ndash;12th grade students.
       <details>
         <summary><em>Figure notes</em></summary>
         <em>Each marker is an average of NYT articles for each month-year.
 NYT articles with word count in the top and bottom one percentile are dropped.
 Red line is a LOWESS (locally weighted scatterplot smoothing) with a generous smoothing bandwidth.</em>